Namratha-NA/Namratha-NA/README.md

 ## Let’s Connect

 I’m currently exploring **internship and full-time opportunities** in **data science, data analysis**, or **data engineering** roles.
-If you’re working on something exciting or have an opportunity in mind, feel free to reach out — I’d love to connect!
+If you’re working on something exciting or have an opportunity in mind, feel free to reach out.
+I’d love to connect!

 Thanks for visiting my GitHub profile! 😊